 What is design in Instructional Design?

-- Is it in the in the outline of a learning program?
+- Is it in the outline of a learning program?

 - Is it in the approach you adopt to render the program?